Ympact/livewire-wizard/README.md

 Documentation and examples can be found here: [Documentation](/documentation/index.md)

 ## Work in progress

 - [ ] Default views
+- [ ] Renaming some methods / computed properties
+- [ ] Support for step summaries
 - [ ] Documentation
 - [ ] Examples
 - [ ] Writing tests